verrazzano/docs/content/en/docs/applications/workloads/helidon/helidon.md

 service `metadata` and `serviceSpec` sections to do things, like add labels and annotations, customize the service ports, modify the pod selector, and such.
 It is not necessary to provide complete `metadata` and `serviceSpec` sections.
 Just add the fields you would like to customize and Verrazzano will create the rest of the fields, based the information provided in the `deploymentTemplate`.
-Please refer to the Istio [Protocol Selection](https://istio.io/latest/docs/ops/configuration/traffic-management/protocol-selection) documentation when customizing service ports.
+When customizing service ports, refer to Protocol Selection in the Istio documentation.

 {{< clipboard >}}
 ```yaml